mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/release-notes/2.0.0/index.md

 ## Fixes and Improvements

-- Moved from KFServing to KServe
+* Moved from KFServing to KServe
+* Fixed the cudatoolkit version regression (COPS-7219)

 ## Software updates